dioni-dev/dioni-dev/README.md

 ## 👨‍💻 About Me

-Skilled in Python and Golang, I am proficient in tools such as Docker, Kubernetes, CI/CD, Jenkins, Git, Terraform, and Ansible, with experience across AWS, Azure, and GCP cloud platforms.

 I am deeply committed to personal and professional development, continuously seeking out the latest advancements in technology to stay at the forefront of the cloud engineering field.
 My career is driven by a passion for solving complex problems and a relentless pursuit of knowledge, which I foster through ongoing education and hands-on experiences.

 Outside of my technical endeavors, I am an avid nature explorer and reader, always keen to understand more about the world around me.
 This curiosity not only fuels my professional career but also my personal growth, as I believe that a well-rounded individual brings innovative perspectives and resilient solutions to any team.